-These books cover circuit phenomena, tube theory, networks, measurements, and other subjects-give specialized treatment of all fields of practical design and application.
+These books cover circuit phenomena, tube theory, networks, measurements, and other subjects - give specialized treatment of all fields of practical design and application.
 They are books of recognized position in the literature - books you will refer to and be referred to often.
 If you are a researcher or experimenter - if your interest in radio is deep-set and based on a real desire to go further in this field - you want these books for the help they give in hundreds of problems throughout the whole field of radio engineering.

-- 5 volumes, 3064 pages, 2000 illustrations 1.
-Glasgow's PRINCIPLES OF RADIO ENGINEER- - 2.
-Terman's MEASUREMENTS IN RADIO ENGINEERING - 3.
+- 5 volumes, 3064 pages, 2000 illustrations - 1.
+Glasgow's PRINCIPLES OF RADIO ENGINEER-ING - 2.
+Terman's MEASUREMENTS IN RADIO EN-GINEERING - 3.
 Chaffee's THEORY OF THERMIONIC VAC-UUM TUBES - 4.
-Hund's PHENOMENA IN HIGH-FREQUENCY SYSTEMS - 5.
-Henney's RADIO ENGINEERING HANDBOOK Special Low Price and Easy Terms
+Hund's PHENOMENA IN HIGH-FREQUENCY SYSTEMS

+5. Henney's RADIO ENGINEERING HANDBOOK Special Low Price and Easy Terms

-Bought singly, the five volumes comprising this library would cost you \$25.00.
+Bought singly, the five volumes comprising this library would cost you \$25,00.
 Under this offer you save \$1.50 and, in addition, have the privilege of paying in easy installments beginning with \$2.50, 10 days after receipt of the books, and \$3.00 monthly thereafter.
 Already these books are recognized as standard works that you are bound to require sooner or later.
 Take advantage of these convenient terms to add them to your library now.

-SEND THIS ON-APPROVAL COUPON

-McGraw-Hill Book Co., Inc. 330 W. 42nd St., New York, N. Y.

-Send me Radio Engineering Library, 5 vols., for 10 days' examination on approval.
-In 10 days I will send \$2.50, plus few cents postage, and \$3.00 monthly till \$23.50 is paid, or return books postpaid.
+SEND THIS ON-APPROVAL COUPON McGraw-Hill Book Co., Inc. 330 W. 42nd St., New York, N. Y. Send me Radio Engineering Library, 5 vols., for 10 days' examination on approval.
+In 10 days I will sen \$2.50, plus few cents postage, and \$3.00 monthly til \$23.50 is paid, or return books postpaid.
 (We pay postage on orders accompanied by remittance of first installment.)

+Name

+Address

+City and State

+Position

+CompanyQST-4-3 (Books sent on approval in U. S. and Canada only.)